s4743458/s4743458.github.io/_posts/2025-04-16-Is-it-a-bird.md

 ## Training a model on different images

-The next task was to train a model that can recognise multiple images from
+The next task was to train a model that can recognise multiple classes of images as one trained model.
+Starting from the original *00-is-it-a-bird-creating-a-model-from-your-own-data.ipynb* model, I first tested using different species of bears following a lecture from ELEC4630.
+After playing around with this,